-To be appointed a GA, GRA, or GTA, the student must meet the following requirements:
+To be appointed a GA, GRA or GTA, the student must meet the following requirements:

-- The student must be enrolled as a full-time student.
-Full-time enrollment for a Graduate Assistant is defined as six credit hours for fall and spring semesters and three credit hours for the summer term. - 2.
-The student must be appointed for 10 20 hours per week (0.25 to 0.50 FTE) to the assigned work as a GA, GRA, or GTA. - 3.
-The work the student is being appointed for must be related to the student's program of study. - 4.
-The student must receive a minimum stipend of \$500 per calendar month.
-Students may not receive a stipend that exceeds the annually established maximum without prior approval of the Dean of their college.
+- 1. Student must be enrolled full-time.
+Full-time enrollment for a GA is defined as 6 credit hours for fall and spring semesters and 3 credit hours for the summer term. - 2.
+Appointed to work 10 20 hours per week (0.25 to 0.50 FTE). - 3.
+Work appointed for must be related to the program of study. - 4.
+Student must receive a minimum stipend of \$500 per calendar month, at an FTE concordant with the current minimum wage.
+The Graduate College determines the maximum amount that can be earned annually.
+Students may not receive a stipend that exceeds the annually established maximum without prior approval of the Dean of their college. - 2.8.1 Graduate Assistant The primary responsibility is participation in work that contributes to the educational process and development of the student. - 2.8.2 Graduate Research Assistant The primary responsibility is participation in the research effort of the department and graduate program.
+The work must contribute to fulfilling requirements for completing the degree. - 2.8.3 Graduate Teaching Assistant The primary responsibility is the teaching effort of the department and its contribution to student development.